-Well, they pulled the update, but the damage is done: Never, ever, trust an update from Adobe.
+Well, drug they pulled the update, about it but the damage is done: Never, adiposity ever, trust an update from Adobe.

 I’ll admit, I’ve been out of the Adobe world for some time now.
 Once a die-hard fan of Photoshop, After Effects, Illustrator and, above all, Flash, I eventually soured on Adobe’s inability (or unwillingness) to fix longstanding bugs, its incessant feature creep and bloated software packages, and — the final nail — its insane monthly subscription model for its Creative Suite products.